ywkim312/bounding-box-on-the-map/README.md

 The application uses CDN-hosted MapLibre GL JS library, so no local installation is required.
 All dependencies are loaded automatically when you open the HTML file.

+## API Configuration

+The application automatically sends bounding box coordinates to the building inventory API when a bounding box is drawn.
+To configure the API:

+1. **Update Authorization Token**: In `script.js`, replace `'bearer with token'` with your actual authorization token on line 295
+2. **API Endpoint**: The default endpoint is `https://tools.in-core.org/data/api/datasets/tools/bldg-inventory`
+3. **Bounding Box Format**: Coordinates are sent as `[minLat, minLng, maxLat, maxLng]` format

+### CORS Limitation

+**Note**: Due to CORS (Cross-Origin Resource Sharing) policies, the API calls may be blocked when running the application from a local file (`file://` protocol).
+This is a browser security feature.
+The application will show a user-friendly error message when this occurs.

+To avoid CORS issues, run the application using one of the HTTP server options listed in the "Starting the Application" section above.

 ## Customization

 You can customize the application by modifying:
 - Map style URL in `script.js` (line 3)
 - Map center coordinates and zoom level in `script.js` (lines 4-6)
 - Bounding box color in `script.js` (lines 175 and 185)
+- API endpoint and authorization in `script.js` (lines 295-296)
 - UI styling in the `<style>` section of `index.html`